A commercially demonstrated technology solution

-The world’s most compact, commercially-ready reactor for Fischer-Tropsch synthesis of hydrocarbons.
+The world’s most compact, commercially-ready, patented Fischer-Tropsch reactor for the synthesis of hydrocarbons.
 Developed in our laboratory and demonstrated at full scale in the real world, our reactor allows the production of advanced biofuels from large, sustainable carbon sources such as household waste and forest residues.

 The Velocys process

-A proven process to transform waste to fuel, built around our proprietary catalyst and reactor
+A process to transform waste to fuel, built around our proprietary catalyst and reactor.

 The Fischer-Tropsch (FT) process is a catalytic chemical reaction that turns synthesis gas (carbon monoxide and hydrogen) into fuels (liquid hydrocarbons, such as diesel or jet fuel).

-By combining our reactor with proven gasification, purification and hydrocracking technologies, we can provide an integrated end-to-end process that converts solid wastes, first to synthesis gas and then to liquid transport fuels.
+By combining our reactor with gasification, purification and hydrocracking technologies that have been demonstrated at commercial scale, we can provide an integrated end-to-end process that converts solid wastes, first to synthesis gas and then to liquid transport fuels.

 Making transport more sustainable